kailash-manasarovar/statement/docs/timeline/2026/july.md

     - Who are the other disciples?
     - Standing spit - referencing a sedated porn position.
     - Three-legged dog - referencing my neighbors dog in Las Marinas who may have starred in porn with me.
-    - *Just another lemon tree*, musical backing track to applied hyno-tech in 2023 - proof that multiple security services were hacking me as well as the porn-gangs in Las Marinas.
+    - *Just another lemon tree*, musical backing track to applied hyno-tech in 2023 - proof that the salmon mousses were hacking me alongside the porn-gangs in Las Marinas.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.